Carly1269/PortfolioProjects/Google_Ads_Exercise/README.md

 After each campaign is clasified we then need to find which campaign had the most views for **Q1(Jan 1 -March 31)** for the **TrueView** Product Type.
 We also need to find which day had the most views for the same Product Type.

-We will then export this data into **Tableau** where we will provide a visual elements to help us understand how the data behaves
+We will then export this data into **Tableau** where we will provide visual elements to help us understand the data

 ## Python